Sweet, fruity, off-dry, residual sugar? Sugar in wine explained

 If we agree that there is dry, off-sweet and sweet wine then you might run into someone to say that a pinot grigio is indeed “not sweet but it is dry, however it is fruity“.
 The percieved sweetness of a wine may be masked by acidity so you can have the exact same amount of sugar in two glasses but the more acidity one will likely taste less sweet.
 There are other factors that would also changed the percieved sweetness of a wine.
 This means that there are certain styles of wine that often get called sweet although technically are dry but fruity.
 A typical one would be most Italian Pinot Grigios that rarely have the body, the alcohol and the acidity to mask the sweetness.

-Read related post Recommended wine podcasts
+Read related post Bordeaux (France)

 Learn More About Wine